Thakurta metric does not describe a cosmological black hole: Abstract

 \section{Abstract}

-Recently, the Thakurta metric has been adopted as a model of primordial black holes by several authors.
-We show that the spacetime described by this metric has neither black-hole event horizon nor black-hole trapping horizon and involves the violation of the null energy condition as a solution of the Einstein equation.
+Recently, the Thakurta metric has been adopted as a model of primordial black holes.
+We show that the spacetime described by this metric has neither black-hole event horizon nor black-hole trapping horizon and involves the violation of all the standard energy conditions as a solution of the Einstein equation.
 Therefore, this metric does not describe a cosmological black hole in the early universe.
+It is pointed out that a contradictory claim by the other group stems from an incorrect choice of sign.